 By Rabbi Sanford (Sandy) Olshansky

 The number of Jews in the USA who marry someone who is not Jewish has grown over many decades.
 Today the majority of Jews who are not Orthodox (traditionally observant) marry someone who is not Jewish.
-I became a Reform rabbi in order to be able to perform weddings for such couples, which other rabbis are not allowed to do.
+I became a Reform rabbi in order to be able to perform modern Jewish wedding ceremonies for such couples, which other rabbis are not allowed to do.

 Many interfaith couples of a Jew and someone of a different background are married by secular officiants.
 Some are married by clergy of the other faith.
 But the majority of such couples are married by a rabbi.
 Regardless of the cultural reasons for these choices, it’s worthwhile to know some of the options for couples in these situations.